adamlilith/fasterRaster/README.md

 * `fragmentation`: Calculate landscape fragmentation indices as per Riitter et al. (2000 Conservation Ecology 4:3)

 ### Utility functions ##
-* `degreeConvert`: Convert degrees (direction) for cases where 0 is north and 0 is east.
 * `exportRastToGrass`: Export raster to an open GRASS session with support for large rasters.
 * `exportVectToGrass`: Export vector to an open GRASS session with support for large rasters.
 * `initGrass`: Initialize a GRASS session using a raster or vector as a template.